-I have had the above statements of my rights read and explained to me and fully understanding these rights I waive them freely and voluntarily, without threat or intimidation and without any promise of reward or immunity.
-I was taken into custody at (time), on (date), and have signed this document at (time), on
+I have had the above statements of my rights read and explained to me and fully understanding these rights I waive them freely an d voluntarily, without threat or intimidation and without any 1 ity.
+I was taken into custody at (time), on and have signed this document at (time), on (date).
+WITNESSES: (name) (name) (name)

-(date).

-(name)